Any which way…

-When it comes to rehearsal dinners, the simplest approach is to be practical.
-It is perfectly acceptable for the bride and groom to invite their wedding party and immediate family by word of mouth, following whatever instructions you, the hosts, give them.
-It is also perfectly acceptable to send written invitations.
+When it comes to rehearsal dinner invitations, it is perfectly acceptable for the bride and groom to invite their wedding party and immediate family by word of mouth.
+It is also acceptable to send written invitations.
 The larger and more formal the rehearsal dinner, the more likely that invitations will be sent.

-In your case, the big question is whether written or verbal invitations will best assure that your guests RSVP in time.
-If the bride is in close touch with her extended family and is fairly well-organized, it may be simplest to ask her to call her guests, invite them, ascertain whether they will come, and give you the total number.
-The groom then does the same with his attendants, and he or you round up his relatives.
+The big question is whether written or verbal reception dinner invitations will assure that your guests RSVP in time.
+If the bride is in close touch with her extended family and fairly well-organized, it may be simplest to call her guests, invite them, discover whether they will come and arrive at the total number.
+The groom then does the same with his attendants and you are all set.

-Moving along to toasts… while the wedding toast to the bride or to the happy couple is traditionally done with champagne, toasts at all other parties can be done equally appropriately with any drink at all, including non-alcoholic drinks.
-(Even the wedding toast does not positively have to be champagne – it’s a tradition rather than a rule of etiquette.)
+While the wedding toast to the bride or to the happy couple is traditionally done with champagne, toasts at all other parties can be done with any drink at all, including non-alcoholic drinks (even the wedding toast does not positively have to be champagne – it is a tradition rather than a rule of etiquette.)

-If you want to encourage toasts without encouraging heavy drinking, consider serving generous amounts of bubbly non-alcoholic beverages, from carbonated water to sparkling cider.
+If you want to encourage toasts without implying heavy drinking, consider serving generous amounts of bubbly non-alcoholic beverages, from carbonated water to sparkling cider.
 You’ll give the party “sparkle” without “kick.”